 5. Develop advanced tools, practices, and interventions to reduce foodborne hazards in every part of the food chain

-6. Establish an Entrepreneur Center to engage in research, testing, and training activities that promote the startup of new food system businesses
+6. Establish an Entrepreneur Initiative to engage in research, testing, and training activities that promote the startup of new food system businesses

 7. Develop quality credit & non-credit educational courses in food systems-related disciplines